Source: 2021 National Association of REALTORS® Profile of Home Buyers & Sellers

 Statistics on Women and Homeownership

-The share of single females grew slightly to 19 percent, and the share of single males held steady at nine percent.
+The share of single females rose slightly to 19 percent, and single males held steady at nine percent the past three years.

 Single females more than any other household composition cited the convenience to friends and family as an influencing factor in their neighborhood choice, at 53 percent.

-Source: 2020 NAR Profile of Home Buyers and Sellers (National Association of REALTORS®, 2020)
+Source: 2021 National Association of REALTORS® Profile of Home Buyers and Sellers

 Women & Homeownership Trends